natalieagus/50002/docs/Hardware/c_cmostechnology.md

 > * Current flows from higher potential (+) to lower potential (-)
 > * Electron flows from lower potential (-) to higher potential (+)

-Current flows between the diffusion terminals (source and drain) if the voltage on the **gate** terminal is large enough to create a conducting channel (in pink) and the mosfet is on.
+Current flows between the *diffusion terminals* (**source** and **drain**) if the voltage on the **gate** terminal is large enough to create a conducting channel (in pink) and the mosfet is on.
 Otherwise, the conducting channel does not form and the mosfet is off: the diffusion terminals are not connected.
 * A MOSFET is said to function as a **switch** by using the **gate** voltage to control the formation of a conducting channel between the source and drain.
+  * **Simplified idea**: You can connect load (e.g: LED) + power source at the source, and ground at the drain
+  * Then supply input at the gate to "connect" the source and the drain terminal to turn on the LED
 * When the channel forms, current flows (ON state); otherwise, the source and drain are disconnected (OFF state).